 Community House, a living heritage site in Salt River, Cape Town, is the home of Labour Research Service (LRS) since the 1980s.
 As a founding tenant, the LRS is invested in Community House because it symbolises our organisation's long dedication to supporting trade unions in South Africa.

 In the mid-1980s, apartheid South Africa experienced heightened repression, the revival of the workers’ movement and an intense struggle for liberation.
 Trade unions and civic and service organisations needed a base from which to wage the struggle.
 Thus, the Western Province Council of churches (WPCC) and Social Change Assistance Trust (SCAT), purchased the Community House site then a dilapidated auto-workshop in Salt River in Cape Town.
 Salt River area is the origin of industrial unions in the Western Cape.
 The area had vibrant textile and light metal factories.

-After two years of renovations, Community House was opened officially on 21 August 1987.
+Community House was opened officially on 21 August 1987 after two years of renovating.
 Eight days after the official opening, the building got bombed by agents of the apartheid state.
 Nevertheless, Community House became an established base for collective mobilisation for a diverse range of organisations.
 Community House was a haven for workers who were involved in the liberation movement.
 Workers converged here to plan the fight for better wages, working conditions and equality for all.